mxcd/rest-api-template/README.md

 ## Usage
 Adapt the `./prisma/schema.prisma` file to represent your data.
 Then run `npx prisma generate` to create your own prisma DB client.
-To update the DB, run `npx prisma migrate dev --preview-feature`
+To update the DB, run `npx prisma migrate dev`
 Then you can add your endpoints in the `./src/index.ts` file.
 Feel free to create dedicated controllers under `./src/controller/<BusinessObjectName.ts>` if it gets out of hand putting them all in the `index.ts` file